The Next Doctor: Casting

 Morrissey's "Doctor", whom Russell T Davies describes as "probably cleverer than the two of them [the Doctors] put together".
-For Tshabalala, the character came naturally because her "feisty cockney girl" characterisation was very "close to home" for her.
+For Tshabalala, the character came naturally because her "feisty cockney girl" characterization was very "close to home" for her.

 Dervla Kirwan plays Mercy Hartigan, who Russell T Davies describes in the episode's podcast commentary as "dark a villain as you will ever have".
-A lot of her characterisation goes unstated, but Russell discussed it in long conversations with Dervla Kirwan and fellow executive producer Julie Gardner.
-Davies characterises Miss Hartigan as "a victim of abuse", for whom the subtext suggests a "terrible backstory" which is symptomatic of her being "part of [this] Victorian Age."
+A lot of her characterization goes unstated, but Russell discussed it in long conversations with Dervla Kirwan and fellow executive producer Julie Gardner.
+Davies characterizes Miss Hartigan as "a victim of abuse", for whom the subtext suggests a "terrible backstory" which is symptomatic of her being "part of [this] Victorian Age."
 Davies describes this as being "a powerless woman who's been in servitude or far worse all her life", but holds his tongue from saying her precise profession, relaying: "I'm talking quite discreetly around this because there are children listening and watching and there's only so far I should go."
-He does however explain that "She's had terrible things done to her" which is responsible for her "really twisted character where she sexualises everything."
+He does however explain that "She's had terrible things done to her" which is responsible for her "really twisted character where she sexualizes everything."
 In terms of costume, "she wears red" because "everything's inflammatory with her".
 "And in the end, actually" Davies discusses how to escape her male oppression she "becomes a man, she becomes the CyberKing.
 She has to go through this extraordinary process because she's so damaged."
-Kirwan would later go on to voice Miss Quill, replacing the original actress Katherine Kelly, in the audio dramas of Doctor Who spin-off "Class" produced by Big Finish Productions in 2019.
+Kirwan would later go on to voice Miss Quill, replacing the original actress Katherine Kelly, in the audio dramas of the spin-off Class produced by Big Finish Productions in 2019.